COUNTIES AND COUNTY LAW

 (d) A provider of any other communications service that connects an individual having either a service address or a place of primary use within this state to an established public safety answering point by dialing 911.

-(14) "VoIP service provider" means any person providing interconnected voice over internet protocol (VoIP) service.
+(21) "VoIP service provider" means any person or entity providing interconnected voice over internet protocol (VoIP) service.